AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

                            )
       \begintext

-The highest level SpiceyPy routine computing states is spiceypy.spkezr :py:func:`spiceypy.spiceypy.spkezr` .
+The highest level SpiceyPy routine computing states is :py:func:`spiceypy.spkezr <spiceypy.spiceypy.spkezr>`.

 We are interested in computing CASSINI position and velocity with respect to the Sun, therefore the target and observer names should be